Green Abundance By Design

 Watering

 After a full season, your grass has generally established itself and is well rooted.
 This is where a more nuanced approach can be taken with the lawn area.
-If you wish to maintenance a green and actively growing lawn during the summer during periods of drought, weekly deep waterings are called for.
-This typically involves shady areas with the equivalent of 1/2” of rain and in sunnier spots 1” of rain equivalent.
-To calibrate your watering we recomend purchasing some sprinkler calibration cups to measure the amount of water being applied.
+If you wish to maintenance a green and actively growing lawn during periods of drought in the summer, weekly deep waterings are called for.
+This typically involves shady areas with the equivalent of 1/2” of rain and in sunnier spots, 1” of rain equivalent.
+To calibrate your watering, we recommend purchasing sprinkler calibration cups to measure the amount of water being applied.
 This is performed by laying out evenly 8+ gauges in the watering zone and running the water for 10-15 minutes.
 Take the average of the readings and extrapolate how much time is needed to reach the recommended watering.
 If the watering duration is too long to reach the recommended application, splitting it into two passes over consecutive days is recommended.

 If you would like to take a lower maintenance approach to your lawn and avoid watering during the summer, then you will need to understand the growth cycle of the grasses.
-The dominant grasses in our lawns are cool season grasses meaning they are at their best during the spring and fall seasons.
+The dominant grasses in our lawns are cool season grasses (meaning they are at their best during the spring and fall seasons).
 They appreciate cooler temperatures and fairly consistent rainfall.
-If you do not water during times of drought then they will naturally brown and go dormant.
-This is not mean the grass is dead, but instead it engages dormancy and is a natural protection mechanism.
-When weather becomes favorable again, they will naturally come back, green up and start growing again.
-The key to it surviving dormancy is to remove the stresses of heavy foot traffic (no sports or heavy animal traffic) and to avoid mowing.
+If you do not water during times of drought, then they will naturally tan and go dormant.
+This does not mean the grass is dead, but instead it is the grass’s natural protection mechanism of engaging dormancy.
+When weather becomes favorable again, the grass will naturally green up and start growing again.
+The key to helping it survive dormancy is removing the stress of heavy foot traffic (no sports or heavy animal traffic) and to avoid mowing.

 Spring Maintenance

-Typically in the spring we recomend the application of corn gluten which is a natural nitrogen fertilizer and preemergent weed control.
+Typically, in the spring we recommend the application of corn gluten which is a natural nitrogen fertilizer and pre-emergent weed control.
 This will support the grass and give it a boost for the season ahead.
-This is not going to be as effective as chemical pre emergents at controlling crab grass but will provide benefits that compound season over season.
+This is not going to be as effective as chemical pre emergents at controlling crab grass, but will provide benefits that compound season over season.
 Mowing during the spring typically is at the highest frequency for the season.
 Our eco grass fescue blends are very slow growing and will only need 1-2 mows per month during this time to maintain a manicured appearence.
-If there are other grasses or weeds in the lawn, this frequency may need to be every 1-2 weeks to maintain a balanced manicured look.
-The lawn could be mowed once towards the end of May/early June to keep it looking semi manicured.
+If there are other grasses or weeds in the lawn, maintenance frequency may need to be every 1-2 weeks to balanced a manicured look.
+The lawn can be mowed once towards the end of May/early June to keep it looking semi manicured.

 Summer Maintenance

-Depending on the rainfall of the season the active growth cycle of the grass could continue into the summer during consistent rains or start to taper off by the beginning/end of June.
-Mowing every 1-2 weeks during active growth or avoiding mowing for the month during drought is recommended.
-Those who wish to leave areas of their lawn unmowed as part of no mow may, would be best to leave these areas unmowed during the summer for maximizing habitat and flowering potential in the lawn.
-A single mowing at the end of May before summer would do well to reset grass heights while leaving clover to flower in June undisturbed.
+Depending on rainfall of the season, the active growth cycle of the grass can continue into the summer (during consistent rains) or start to taper off by the beginning/end of June.
+Mowing once a month during a wet summer or avoiding mowing for the month during drought is recommended.
+Those who wish to leave areas of their lawn unmowed as part of No Mow May, are be best to leave these areas unmowed during the summer for maximizing habitat and flowering potential in the lawn.
+For a more manicured very low mowing schedule, a single mowing at the end of May/early June before summer heat would do well to reset grass heights while leaving clover to flower in June undisturbed.
+The grass will not grow much at all when temps start to climb.

 Fall Maintenance

-In the fall we usually recomend mowing up until mid October and that includes mowing any areas that have been left unmowed during the season.
-This time is also the best time to perform lawn aeration as a way to introduce oxygen and fall/winter moisture into the soil.
-For lawns that are struggling, fertilizer and lime applications are best done during this time in September-October.
-Typically our eco lawn blends enjoy lean low fertility soils so this is not a necessary step unless it is a high traffic play space with higher levels of stress and wear during the season.
+Typically grass will start greening up again in late August-September depending on when rain returns and temps start to decline.
+During a cool/ wet late summer or early fall, another 1 - 2 mows before the end of October might be needed to keep the grass in a manicured state.
+If the grass has been left unmowed for the season, we recommend a final mowing in mid to end of October to reset its growth before the winter and to best ready it for next season.
+Fall is also the best time to perform lawn aeration as a way to introduce oxygen and fall/winter moisture into the soil.
+For lawns that are struggling, fertilizer and lime applications are best done September-October.
+Typically our eco lawn blends enjoy lean- low fertility soils so this is not a necessary step unless it is a high traffic play space with higher levels of stress and wear during the season.